 corrective actions.
 Key points include

-- Identify team leader and team members.
+- Identify the team leader and team members.

 - Establish a team of competent people with product and process knowledge.